Magistrates told to delay locking up criminals to ease prison overcrowding

 Magistrates cannot ignore the listing direction or refuse to adopt it and court managers, government staff who are tasked with deciding when cases are brought before the courts, are bound by the orders from senior judiciary.
 The rules do not apply to crown courts, which deal with more serious criminal cases.

-The Ministry of Justice (MoJ) said the guidelines would not apply to high-risk offenders who were already on remand.
+The MoJ said the guidelines would not apply to high-risk offenders who were already on remand.

-Magistrates’ courts heard at least 1.26 million cases last year, up 8% on 2022, according to MoJ data.
+Magistrates’ courts heard at least 1.26 million cases last year, up 8% on 2022, according to government data.

 Tom Franklin, chief executive of the Magistrates’ Association, said: “Another day, another sticking plaster to hold our crumbling justice system together.